-Version 2, February 2014. © NPPG, RCPCH and WellChild 2011, all rights reserved.
-Reviewed by: February 2017.
+Version 2, January 2014 (June 2020) © NPPG, RCPCH and WellChild 2011, all rights reserved.
+Review January 2017.

 The primary source for the information in this leaflet is the British National Formulary for Children.
-For details on any other sources used for this leaflet, please contact us through
+For details on any other sources used for this leaflet, please contact us through our website, www.medicinesforchildren.org.uk